 About the Foundation

-The Norval family are the founders and initial funders of the Norval Foundation.
-Their aim is to make art widely accessible to local and international visitors by creating a self-sustaining centre for art.
-The proceeds from capital donations will be used to secure the foundation for future generations.
+The Norval family founded Norval Foundation, a registered not-for-profit organisation, in 2018.
+Their ongoing aim is to make art widely available to the public through the creation a self-sustaining centre for art.
+The proceeds from capital donations are used to secure the Foundation for future generations.

 The Homestead Collection